Art History and Archaeology

 When students transfer to Columbia from other institutions, their coursework at their previous institution must first be considered by their school in order to be evaluated for degree credit (e.g., to confirm that the courses will count toward the 124 points of credit that every student is required to complete for the B.A. degree).
 Only after that degree credit is confirmed, departments may consider whether those courses can also be used to fulfill specific degree requirements toward a major, minor, or concentration program.

-No more than three transfer courses may be counted toward the major or concentration.
+No more than three transfer courses may be counted toward the major or the concentration.
 No more than one transfer course may be counted toward the minor.

 Students should fill out and email a Transfer Credit Request Form with the required attachments (syllabus, unofficial transcript, and example of written work for the course) to the Undergraduate Program Coordinator.
 The DUS will make the decision on whether the course may count.
 The form can be found here: https://arthistory.columbia.edu/content/planning-sheets-forms-undergraduates